Introduction:

 User Role Permission:

-Site admin can assign user role permission named View the Proctoring Images and Proctoring Identity buttons.
+Site admin can assign user role permission to View the “View Proctoring Report” and “View Online Users” buttons.

-To assign this permission- go to Site Administration -> Users -> Define Roles -> Click the gear icon of any role -> mark the checkbox to allow.
+To assign this permission- go to Site Administration -> Users -> Define Roles -> Click the gear icon of any role -> mark the

 Note: In the plugin, the permission to View the Proctoring Images and Proctoring Identity buttons are allowed to the non-editing teacher by default.